seyesij/Project1-Game/README.md

 ## What is Guess-the-Song?

-> This is a fun trivia game in which you have to match the name of the song snippets you hear correctly with the options given before time runs out.
+> This is a fun guessing game in which you have to match the name of the song snippets you hear correctly with the options given before time runs out.

 ## Technical Discussion